🎓 Edusemi-v4x | Foundational Educational Materials for Semiconductor Product Development

 Digital Design Practice Using OpenLane |

-Experience the LSI design flow from Verilog RTL to GDS generation, understanding the objectives and tools for synthesis, placement, routing, and DRC. |
+End-to-end LSI design flow, from Verilog RTL to GDS generation, covering synthesis, placement, routing, and DRC with OpenLane. |

 📦 Special Topics